The Seaboard Air Line Railroad, Through The Heart Of The South

 can save a railroad millions of dollars in the long term and this was

 the very reason behind the Seaboard Air Line and ACL discussing the option seriously, as early as the late 1950s.
+For more information about the SAL please visit the Atlantic Coast Line & Seaboard Air Line Railroads Historical Society's website.

 Several first generation Electro-Motive units sporting various predecessor liveries (including former SAL GP7 #967) take a break at the yard in Richmond on November 16, 1968.